Swansea Council: History

 In 1974, under the Local Government Act 1972, Swansea became a lower-tier district council, with the new West Glamorgan County Council providing county-level services.
 The district of Swansea created in 1974 was larger than the old county borough, also covering the area of the abolished Gower Rural District.
 In 1996, under the Local Government (Wales) Act 1994, further local government reform saw West Glamorgan County Council abolished and the district of Swansea merged with parts of the Lliw Valley district to form a unitary authority, called the 'City and County of Swansea' (Dinas a Sir Abertawe.)

 Political control

 The first election to the new council was held in 1995, initially operating as a shadow authority before coming into its powers on 1 April 1996.
-Political control of the council since 1996 has been held by the following parties:
+Political control of the council since 1996 has been as follows:

 Leadership

-The first leader of the council following the reforms in 1996, Tom Jones, was the last leader of West Glamorgan County Council.
+The role of Lord Mayor of Swansea is largely ceremonial.
+Political leadership is provided by the leader of the council.
+The first leader following the reforms in 1996, Tom Jones, was the last leader of West Glamorgan County Council.
 The leaders of Swansea Council since 1996 have been: